mathieu/decisions-on-ml/README.md

 - Docker, as a container standard, used here to easily build and deploy a Python environment,
 - Python, the de facto prefered language for ML,
 - Flask and Flask-RESTPlus, frameworks bringing web app and RESTfull APIs,
-- Pickle, a serialization for Python,
+- Pickle, an object serialization for Python,
-- JobLib, another serialization for Python.
+- JobLib, another object serialization for Python.

 This repository is composed of 3 projects: